Squeezed State of an Electron Cloud as a "Quasi-Neutral'' One-Component Plasma: The squeezed state as a one-component plasma

-The results of the numerical simulation of Section II confirm our assertion that the trapped electrons, filling the potential well, screen almost completely the external electric field.
-On the other hand, one can consider this state as the result of electron space charge compensation by the external electric field.
-This is exactly the situation occurring in a two-component quasi-neutral plasma: electrons and ions compensate mutually their space charges and form a force-free configuration with equal densities.
-Thus, a squeezed state may be considered as a charged, non-neutral plasma.
+The results of Section III confirm that the electric field of the space-charge trapped electrons inside the potential well compensates almost completely the external electric field.
+One can, instead, consider the formation of the squeezed state as the result of the electric field of the electron space-charge compensated by the external electric field.
+This is exactly the situation occurring in a two-component quasi-neutral plasma, when electrons and ions compensate their own space-charge and form a force-free configuration with equal densities of the particles.
+Thus, a squeezed state may be considered as a charged, non-neutral electron plasma.

-The electron cloud in the Malmberg-Penning trap was also treated as a ``plasma with a single sign of charge'' in Refs.~\cite{ONeil-1988, ONeil-1999, Dubin-1999}, but the authors applied this analogy considering radial equilibrium of the cloud.
-In this framework, the axial magnetic field plays the role of ion background compensating the electrons space-charge.
-Instead, we use this terminology -- charged plasma -- keeping in mind axial equilibrium of the electron cloud, while that magnetic field provides its radial confinement.
-Note that some similarity between the squeezed state and plasma was mentioned in Refs.~\cite{Dubinov-2016, Dubinov-2020}.
+The electron cloud in the Malmberg-Penning trap was also treated as a ``plasma with a single sign of charge'',\cite{ONeil-1988, ONeil-1999, Dubin-1999} and this analogy was used when considering the radial equilibrium of the electron cloud.
+In this context, the axial magnetic field plays the role of an ion background compensating the electrons' space-charge.
+Instead, we use the terminology of a charged plasma by keeping in mind that the axial equilibrium of the electron cloud provides its radial confinement.
+We should note that some similarity between the squeezed state and plasma was mentioned in Refs.~\cite{Dubinov-2016, Dubinov-2020}.

-The interpretation of the squeezed state as a quasi-neutral plasma allows one to suppose that the observed spatio-temporal fluctuations, which are visible in Fig.~\ref{Fig6}, are nothing but a specular kind of Langmuir waves.
-Indeed, one can distinguish wave patterns in the density and field distributions in Fig.~\ref{Fig6}.

-As seen in Fig.~\ref{Fig3a}, the relaxation to the squeezed state is very slow.
-For example, relaxation from the state depicted in Fig.~\ref{Fig3a}(a), to the state shown in Fig.~\ref{Fig3a}(d), occurs during several thousands of round trip periods.
-However, the relation Eq.~(\ref{eq11}) between the potential and the density distributions allows one to prepare an initial macro particles distribution very close to steady-state one.
-This initially prepared state relaxes fast to steady-state with a very low noise level, as shown in Fig.~\ref{Fig4}.
-This allows the study of the effect of various perturbations in much longer systems at a small cost in computation time.
+The interpretation of the squeezed state as a quasi-neutral plasma allows one to assume that some kind of plasma wave can propagate along the electron column.
+Fig.~\ref{Fig.3-2} shows that the squeezed state relaxes to its steady state very slowly.
+Intense fluctuations of the electron density and the electric field are very slowly damped and remain significant over a very long time, but these noise-like perturbations make their observation difficult.
+However, it is possible to arrange the electrons (macro particles) along the potential well in such a way, that the relation between the electric potential and the electron number density [Eq.~(\ref{eq11})] distribution is fulfilled.
+This artificially prepared initial state relaxes rapidly to a steady-state with very low noise level.